pivotal/docs-tap/getting-started.md

 For this part of the walkthrough, you assume the role of the **service operator**.

+To create a service instance:

-1. Create a dedicated namespace for service instances by running the command:
+1. Create a dedicated namespace for service instances by running:

     ```
     kubectl create namespace service-instances